-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Hepatitis B, and COVID-19 vaccines.
+Inpatient hospital care In-Network: Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant providers may be local or outside of the service area.
+You pay the following copay for Medicare-covered inpatient hospital care each time you are admitted to a facility.
+You pay a \$395 copay per day Covered services include but are not limited to: for days 1-3 Semi-private room (or a private room if medically necessary) You pay a \$0 copay per day for additional days.
+Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) The benefits and copays start over each time you are admitted to an inpatient facility.
+Drugs and medicationsLab tests Out-of-Network: Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If SelectHealth Medicare NoRx provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If SelectHealth Medicare NoRx provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will You pay 40% coinsurance for Medicare-covered inpatient hospital care each time you are admitted to a facility.

-- Blood including storage and administration.
-Coverage of whole blood, packed red cells, and other components of blood are covered beginning with the first pint used.

-You pay the following copay for Medicare-covered inpatient hospital care each time you are admitted to a facility.